Effective Addiction and Mental Health Treatment

 Medical Drug and Alcohol Detox in New Hampshire and Maine

 Medical Detox at our NH drug and alcohol rehab center is typically the first step in the process of recovering from drug or alcohol addiction.
+We also medical detox treatment at our Liberty Bay facility in Portland, Maine.
 Addiction is a disease of both the mind and the body.
 Medical detox deals with both mind and body allowing clients, under medical supervision, to comfortably cleanse their systems of drugs and alcohol so that they can be strong, alert and clear minded as they proceed into primary treatment.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Read more about medical detox programs.

 Medical Detox at our NH drug and alcohol rehab center is typically the first step in the process of recovering from drug or alcohol addiction.
 Addiction is a disease of both the mind and the body.
 Medical detox deals with both mind and body allowing clients, under medical supervision, to comfortably cleanse their systems of drugs and alcohol so that they can be strong, alert and clear minded as they proceed into primary treatment.